Child, community and educational psychology (M4)

 - Knowledge and skills relevant to undertaking research and motivation, interest and ability to develop these into a doctoral level researcher

 You must also be able to demonstrate a good command of oral and written English.
 If English is not your first language, you must be able to evidence a good standard of written and spoken English (100 for internet-based TOEFL, 250 for computer-based TOEFL, 600 for paper-based TOEFL or Level 5 for International English Language Testing System (IELTS) Academic Version that is an overall score of 8.0 and a minimum of 8.0 in each component.

-Applications to this course are made via the timetable below and the Association of Educational Psychologists website where further details for 2024 entry can be found.
+Applications to this course are made centrally via the Association of Educational Psychologists website, where further details about entry for the coming academic year can be found.